Clumsy (Our Lady Peace album): Recording and production

 Recording sessions for the yet untitled album began on February 8, 1996.
 The band was asked to record the Beatles song "Tomorrow Never Knows" for the soundtrack to the upcoming movie The Craft after several bands they had played with on tour knew them to play it well live.
 The song was recorded on the very first day of recording with Arnold Lanni and was mixed by Ralph Sall for the soundtrack.
 They then proceeded to pare down the twenty tracks they had written to the twelve they wanted to record.
 "The Story of 100 Aisles", originally called "Anacin", was the first song recorded and has a sound closer to Naveed than any other song on the album.
 "We just wanted to go in and give all these songs ideas their own life and play with them and rearrange them and all that until we're completely happy with it." said Duncan Coutts, "If they sound just like Naveed or if they don't, it wasn't a huge concern.
 We just wanted to make each song the best it could be."

 The album was recorded in two parts.
 Five or six tracks were recorded and finished by April 1996 so the band could review them.
 These included the base tracks for "Clumsy", "Hello Oskar", "Carnival", "Shaking", "Let You Down" and "Sleeping In", which didn't make the album.
 The band's feedback directed the next set of songs recorded around June, which included "Superman's Dead" and a re-recording of "Hello Oscar".
 Raine Maida said in an interview, "We took a lot of time experimenting.
 The album was really done in three months.
 We took another two months to really go back over stuff and re-record.
 It's neat to look back and know the extra time we took was important to the record."
-Around this time (April), the working title of the album was Propeller, as Raine explained, "as in, that which causes forward movement."
+Around this time (April), the working title of the album was Propeller, as Maida explained, "as in, that which causes forward movement."
 This was probably as a testament to the band's evolution since their debut album.
 Another working title was Trapeze, named after the song that didn't make the album.
 The cover art, featuring Saul Fox hanging on to a trapeze bar by his teeth, proves that this title came very close to being chosen.
 The name was changed to Clumsy in early September after the song of the same name.
 Recording wrapped up by the end of that month.
 The album was mastered at Gateway Studios in Portland, Maine, by Bob Ludwig.